 Other vapes are designed in a way that the air-path and mouthpiece are the same components (examples- Solo 2, Mighty/Crafty).
 This design is much easier to clean and maintain since you have fewer parts to clean- oven and mouthpiece.
 Another advantage of this design is- with the Mighty/Crafty and Solo 2, you can buy a new mouthpiece for relatively cheap- under $20.
 And since the mouthpiece is also the vapor-path, it will basically replace 90% of the parts that get dirty, leaving you with an almost brand new vaporizer.

 Oven size used to be more of an issue but manufactures came up with innovative ways to reduce/ increase oven size.
 You see, when using a vaporizer, you have to use all the herb you place in the oven- in one session.
 You can not vape a few hits, let it go, come back an hour later, and vape a few more hits from the same oven.
 Well technically you could, it’ll just suck.

-So current day vapes use oven inserts to reduce oven size– IQ uses glass spacers, Pax 3 uses a half-oven lid, and Mighty/Crafty use an oven pad.
+So current day vapes use oven inserts to reduce oven size– IQ uses glass spacers, Pax 3 uses a half-oven lid, Mighty/Crafty use an oven pad, and new Volcano Hybrid uses an oven reducer.
 All allow you to choose the oven size and get efficient with your herbs.

 Some dry herb vapes also allow the use of THC extracts and Concentrate (examples- Pax 3, Crafty/Mighty).
-I highly recommend against it.
+I highly recommend to avoid it.
 You shouldn’t use extracts in your primary dry herb vape.
 Extracts will make everything stick and will double your cleaning needs.